kud/ai-feed-digest/README.md

   <a href="#"><img alt="Maintenance" src="https://img.shields.io/badge/maintained-yes-success" /></a>
 </p>

-An AI-powered RSS feed aggregator that generates elegant daily briefings in your language of choice.
+An AI-powered RSS feed aggregator that generates **premium, magazine-quality daily briefings** in your language of choice.
+Version 6 delivers sophisticated, long-form analytical journalism comparable to The Economist or The Atlantic.

 ## Features

+- **📰 Magazine-Quality Briefings** - Sophisticated, essay-style analysis that reads like premium journalism (4,000-5,000 words)
+- **🧠 Deep Intellectual Engagement** - Non-obvious insights, cross-domain connections, and strategic foresight
-- **AI-Powered Summaries** - Automatically generates concise summaries of articles using OpenAI-compatible models
+- **🎯 AI-Powered Synthesis** - Transforms dozens of articles into coherent narratives using OpenAI-compatible models
-- **Multi-Language Support** - Configure your preferred language for all AI-generated content
+- **🌍 Multi-Language Support** - Configure your preferred language for all AI-generated content
-- **Smart Feed Management** - Tracks seen articles to avoid duplicates across editions
+- **📊 Smart Feed Management** - Tracks seen articles to avoid duplicates across editions
-- **Beautiful Web Interface** - Browse your daily digests and archives with a clean, responsive design
+- **💎 Beautiful Web Interface** - Browse your daily digests and archives with a clean, responsive design
-- **Configurable Digest Schedule** - Set your preferred time and reading duration
+- **⏰ Configurable Schedule** - Set your preferred time and reading duration
-- **Markdown-Based** - All editions stored as markdown files for easy archiving and portability
+- **📝 Markdown-Based** - All editions stored as markdown files for easy archiving and portability

+### What Makes v6 Special

+Version 6 elevates the digest from a news summary to **premium analytical journalism**:

+- **Narrative craft**: Stories with hooks, arcs, and elegant transitions
+- **Deep analysis**: 7-10 paragraph investigations revealing hidden mechanisms
+- **Strategic insights**: Non-obvious takeaways impossible to get elsewhere
+- **Thought-provoking angles**: Paradoxes, questions, and perspective shifts
+- **12-15 minute read**: Substantial enough to be genuinely informative and engaging

 Each edition markdown now includes additional frontmatter fields for richer UI (replaces the old inline reading time line):
 - `generatedAt` (ISO timestamp of build)